Krakor92/some-custom-dataviews/jukebox/README.md

 **Plugins highly recommanded (but not required)**

 - Metadata Menu
 >You'll be able to click on the icon for each music to instantly access their metadata instead of going in the file.
-Fantastic to quickly jump to an artist or a media link
+Fantastic to quickly jump to an artist or a media link (especially on mobile)

 - Templater
->You'll be able to set a default music template on file creation
+>You could set a default music template on file created inside the default score directory after clicking on the `+` button

 - Surfing (*Desktop only*)
 > Very helpful because it will open the music link directly inside Obsidian.
 Combined with YT Premium it transform your vault into a real music player

+- Force Note View Mode
+> Simple but very convenient to automatically switch to reading mode.
+That way you don't have to scroll the yaml frontmatter if it is too big

+> [!NOTE] You won't find a tutorial on how to configure these optional plugins below
+> This section is just here to give some insights

 ---